Vokabeln

 • Flashcard Sites:

-• A flashcard program is most effective if you can quickly form a simple sentence in your head with each word that comes up.
+• A flashcard program is most effective if you quickly form a simple sentence with each word that comes up.
 Here are some ideas for doing that!

 • Research suggests that the most efficient way to study vocabulary (or other factual information) for long-term retention is via spaced repetition.
 The goal is to try to review an item just before you are likely to forget it.
 Look for this capability in a good flashcard site!